Earth1283/ChatRoom/README.md

 # ChatRoom
 Nice chatroom for casual usage.
-Not advised for productino senerios
+Not advised for production scenarios